vowstar/k210-linux-nommu/riscv64-nommu-buildroot/README.md

-Buildrrot for RISC-V 64 NOMMU
+Buildroot for RISC-V 64 NOMMU
 =============================

 Buildroot is a simple, efficient and easy-to-use tool to generate embedded